Effect of initial Rayleigh mode on drop deformation under impulsive acceleration: Problem description and model formulation

-To this end, we compare our simulations with a new set of experiments conducted using water droplet (8 mm in diameter).
-The droplets are released using a custom-designed mechanism that provides precise control over their initial shape at the moment of release, thereby allowing impulsive exposure of the droplet to the air jet at a desired shape/state.
+To this end, we compare our simulations with a new set of experiments conducted using a water droplet (8 mm in diameter).
+In this setup, the droplet falls freely under gravity along the vertical axis, which is also the axis of the upward-directed air jet.
+This co-axial geometry ensures that the transition from rest to the full relative velocity $V_0$ is symmetric about the drop's axis of symmetry, so no preferential asymmetric deformation is introduced during the acceleration phase.
+The droplets are released using a custom-designed mechanism \citep{fonnesbeckReleaseLargeWater2022, digheExtremelyLargeWater2024, almanashiLargeDropletRelease2026} that provides precise control over their initial shape at the moment of release, thereby allowing impulsive exposure of the droplet to the air jet at a desired shape/state.
 Details of the experimental setup are provided in appendix \ref{app:experimental_setup}, and a schematic of the setup is shown in Figure \ref{fig:expsetup}.
 Following release, during free fall, the droplet undergoes natural oscillations.
-The ensuing aerodynamic deformation is systematically investigated for the prolate shape of the droplet.
-The air jet is activated precisely when the droplet reaches its maximum prolate deformation.
-This timing ensures that the droplet possesses negligible oscillatory kinetic energy at the onset of aerodynamic forcing, such that its initial condition is defined primarily by its shape, i.e., surface energy.
-The dimensionless parameters for this system are a density ratio of $\rho = 815.92$, a drop Ohnesorge number of $\Ohd = 1.258\times 10^{-3}$, and an ambient Ohnesorge number of $\Oho = 6.96\times 10^{-4}$.
+Among the shapes traversed during these oscillations, two instants corresponding to maximum prolate elongation or maximum oblate flattening is selected as the starting state of impulsive acceleration, with the air jet activated precisely when the droplet reaches one of these two extreme shapes.
+This timing ensures that the droplet possesses small oscillatory kinetic energy at the onset of aerodynamic forcing, such that its initial condition is defined primarily by its shape, i.e., surface energy.
+This near-quiescent internal state forms the basis for the zero-velocity initialization adopted in our simulations (\cref{subsec:setup}).
+The dimensionless parameters for this system are a density ratio of $\rho = 815.9$, a drop Ohnesorge number of $\Ohd = 1.26\times 10^{-3}$, and an ambient Ohnesorge number of $\Oho = 6.96\times 10^{-4}$.

-Two experiments corresponding to two different wind velocities driving the impulsive acceleration are considered, $6.65$ m/s and $12.97$ m/s.
-For the former case, the drop achieves its prolate extreme at a drop velocity of $2.33$ m/s, resulting in a wind velocity relative to the drop of $V_0 \approx 9.0$ m/s.
-This gives us an initial Weber number $\We_0 \approx 11$.
-The corresponding prolate initial shape has a streamwise axis length of $b = 9.136$ mm, and a transverse axis length of $a = 7.35$ mm.
-For the case with a wind velocity of $12.97$ m/s, $V_0 \approx 15.25$ m/s, and the resulting prolate drop has $b = 9.176$ mm, $a = 7.135$ mm, and $\We_0 \approx 32$.
-For the numerical simulations, these initial shapes are modeled as ellipsoids, with their major and minor axes aligned with the streamwise and transverse directions, respectively.
-Since the experimental drops are not perfect ellipsoids, discrepancies in deformation characteristics between the simulations and experiments are anticipated due to this idealization.